-Business in Botswana has elements of a conservative society, mixed in with more liberal workplace practices.
-Expats will find that elders are treated with the utmost respect and the dress code is conservative.
+If you're an expat doing business in Botswana, you'll find that it has elements of a conservative society mixed in with more liberal workplace practices.
+Elders are treated with the utmost respect and the dress code is conservative.

-Depending on the business, decision-making is usually top to bottom, and not as egalitarian as some expats may be used to.
+Depending on the business, decision-making is usually top to bottom and not as egalitarian as you may be used to.
 In some workplaces, there may be a degree of consultation between employees and employers.

 Fast facts